Drc#

 edbpyedb.Edb

-Active EDB session (must already be open).
+Active EDB session that must already be open.

 Examples